 - DSEAR (Dangerous Substances and Explosive Atmospheres Regulations)

-- Quantitative Risk Assessment (QRA) that will assess the risk from all process failures as well as fixed plant risk (parts count QRA).
+- Quantitative Risk Assessment (QRA) will assess the risk from all process failures as well as fixed plant risk (parts count QRA).

 The Quantitative Risk Assessment (QRA) process includes: